Thursday 5 October 2023

 It is for this reason that I am bringing his memoirs to the attention of the public for the first time.
 Some episodes, which appear to be unrelated to the main story, have been relegated to an appendix at the conclusion.
 With the aim of attracting a wider readership, I have modernised the spelling and punctuation and broken up the narrative into short chapters, for which the titles are entirely my own.
 The illustrations, which show various eighteenth century scenes, are also my choice.

-My thanks are due above all to Ms. Abigail Whitmore, without whose invaluable help and advice my task would have been impossible.
+My thanks are due above all to Ms. Abigail Whitmore, without whose encouragement and advice my task would have been impossible.

 P.G.S.